 Effective leaders build what we call "crisis-proof" relationships.
 This means developing relationships with people both inside and outside the organization who will serve as key resources if and when a crisis hits.
-Long before a crisis hits, you should build a strong reservoir of trust with these people.
-Depending on your position, it might include your boss, two or three peers, some key business associates and friends.
+Depending on your position, it might include your boss, two or three peers, some key associates and friends.
 This should be a group of ten to twenty people whom you know well enough to be able to tell them: "Things are going to be tough the next few months.
 I'm going to need your help to get through this."